Education & Training

 Our FREE Lunch & Learn Events are presented as webinars by the Penn State Extension Service and offer 1.25 AICP CM Credits.

-They're held from 12 noon to 1:15 p.m. on the third Wednesday of each month in our 2nd-floor training room at 112 Market Street, Harrisburg, PA 17101.
+They're held from 12 noon to 1:15 p.m. on the third Wednesday of most months in our conference room at 112 Market Street, 2nd Floor, Harrisburg, PA 17101.

 WED 9/20: RENEWABLE ENERGY FOR MUNICIPAL AUTHORITIES

 In total it is estimated that 3 to 4% of the electricity consumed in the US is used for treating and distributing water and wastewater.
 In southwestern Pennsylvania there are roughly 100 water and waste water authorities that operate to provide safe, clean water or treatment and clean up before release back into the environment.
 This webinar will introduce the Renewable Energy for Municipal Authorities Project (REMAP) which will demonstrate solar capacity for local municipal authorities that use sustainably produced electricity to offset purchases from the grid, the savings authorities can attain saving rate payers money and improving the authorities’ financial footing.
 Speakers: Edward Johnstonbaugh, Peter Wulfhorst; Moderator: Neal Fogle.

 WED 10/18: MUNICIPAL TREE COMMISSIONS & TREE ORDINANCE: DO THEY SUPPORT COMMUNITY DEVELOPMENT?